vikholovach/eyesDetection/README.md

 # Eyes Detection
 ## Application that detecting eyes in UIImage using CoreImage.
-Also there is UISlider that changing size of eyes contour
+You can use existing views(red circles) to apply/change eyes color.